-Smith best operates facing up to the basket.
-He can take big guys off the dribble ? using a pump fake to get his defender off balance ? and pull up for a jumper or attack the rim.
-He’ll draw his defender out which opens up cutting lanes for teammates.
-Smith shows a keen ability to find them.
+Smith operates best when facing up to the basket.
+He can take big guys off the dribble — using a pump fake to get his defender off balance — and pull up for a jumper or attack the rim.
+He’ll draw his defender out which opens up cutting lanes for teammates, and he shows a keen ability to find them.
 Put a smaller guy on him and he’ll move down to the post.
-On the block, he’s not as comfortable, but he has a knack for drawing fouls.

-From the outside, Smith has a reliable jumper and spatial awareness.
-He’s best shooting off the catch from outside but has the ability to shoot off the dribble from mid-range.
-From the triple-threat position, the five-star uses jabs and fakes to size up defenders before rising up.
+From the outside, Smith has a silky smooth jumper and spatial awareness.
+He’s best shooting off the catch from outside but has the ability to shoot off the dribble, too.
+From the triple-threat position, he uses jabs and fakes to size up defenders before rising up.
 His shot has great touch.

-Smith is the fifth-ranked overall prospect of the 2021 class according to 247Sports, Rivals, and ESPN.
-He had scholarship offers from Alabama, Florida State, Georgia, Georgia Tech, North Carolina, Ole Miss, Tennessee, and LSU before committing to Auburn.
-NCAA blue bloods like Duke and Kentucky showed interest but didn’t extended offers.
+Smith was the seventh-ranked overall prospect of the 2021 class according to 247Sports.
+He had scholarship offers from Alabama, Florida State, Georgia, Georgia Tech, North Carolina, Ole Miss, Tennessee and LSU before committing to Auburn.
+You think Duke and Kentucky regret not offering the Atlanta big man?

-LSU will always have a place in his heart because of his father.
+Despite playing for a SEC rival, LSU will always have a place in Smith’s heart because of his father.
 Jabari Smith Sr. played 61 games for the Tigers from 1998-2000, averaging 12.6 points and 8.2 rebounds per game.
 The Sacramento Kings selected him in the second round of the 2000 NBA Draft and he played for five seasons in the NBA with the Kings, Philadelphia 76ers and New Jersey Nets.
 He then played professionally overseas in Spain, Turkey, Iran and Puerto Rico.